Covid-19: Omicron now dominant variant in Sarawak, says IHCM - Borneo Post Online

 In the light of the increasing number of cases in the country, Dr David, a member of Sarawak Covid-19 Vaccine Advisory Group (SCoVAG), advised those who had yet to get their booster dose to do so immediately.

-He said studies have shown that a booster shot is necessary to boost waning neutralising antibody levels to guard against Omicron variant infection.
+He said studies had shown that a booster shot was necessary to boost waning neutralising antibody levels to guard against Omicron variant infection.

 Nonetheless, he reminded the public to continue to strictly observe the health standard operating procedures (SOPs) and avoid community gathering, if possible, to prevent further spread of the coronavirus.